-Murder accused comments on Grace Millane's profile around time of killing
+Grace Millane murder: Accused commented on British backpacker's Facebook profile days before death

 - Police have warned the public to respect suppression order prohibiting publication of murder accused's name.

-The man accused of murdering British backpacker Grace Millane commented on her Facebook, calling her "beautiful" and "radiant", just days before her death.
+The man accused of murdering British backpacker Grace Millane commented on her Facebook page, calling her "beautiful" and "radiant", after she posted a photo just days before her death.

 The man, who has name suppression after appealing a judge's decision in court yesterday, is alleged to have killed Millane, 21, sometime between December 1 and 2.